syncfusion-content/wpf-docs/wpf/PivotGrid/Pivot-Computation-Information-Window.md

 documentation: ug
 ---

-# Pivot Computation Information Window
+# Pivot Computation Information Dialog

-The Pivot Computation Information window is used to change or edit value formats, summary types,calculation types and the field header.
+The Pivot Computation Information dialog is used to change or edit value formats, summary types, calculation types and the field header.

 ![](PivotSchemaDesigner-Images/PivotComputationWindow.png)